microsoft/vscode-docs/api/extension-guides/notebook.md

 # Notebook API

 The Notebook API allows Visual Studio Code extensions to open files as notebooks, execute notebook code cells, and render notebook outputs in a variety of rich and interactive formats.
-You may know of popular notebook interfaces like Jupyter Notebook or Google Colab, the Notebook API allows for similar experiences inside Visual Studio Code.
+You may know of popular notebook interfaces like Jupyter Notebook or Google Colab – the Notebook API allows for similar experiences inside Visual Studio Code.

 > **Note**: The Notebook API is still proposed and under development, which means it is only available on VS Code [Insiders](/insiders) and requires adding `vscode.proposed.d.ts` to your extension project.
 You can learn more in [Using Proposed APIs](/api/advanced-topics/using-proposed-api).